snok/django-guid/README.rst

 Settings
 ********

-Package settings are added in your :code:`settings.py`.
+Package settings are added in your :code:`settings.py`:

-Example:

 .. code-block:: python